gojimmypi/RFID_Logger/README.md

 ## Build and upload RFID_Logger Code

+The code is Arduino-style C created in Visual Studio using the [Visual Micro Extension](https://www.visualmicro.com/); see also the [Arduino IDE for Visual Studio (Visual Micro) on the marketplace](https://marketplace.visualstudio.com/items?itemName=VisualMicro.ArduinoIDEforVisualStudio).
+It should also work just fine in the Arduino IDE (see the [RFID_Logger.ino](./RFID_Logger.ino) file)

-Check the the ESP32 WROVER is selected, and the appropriate settings for either environment:
+Check the the `ESP32 WROVER` is selected, and the appropriate settings for either environment:

 ### Build with Visual Studio and Visual Micro Arduino IDE Extension.

 Install the [Visual Micro IDE Extension](https://marketplace.visualstudio.com/items?itemName=VisualMicro.ArduinoIDEforVisualStudio), if needed.

 Open `RFID_Logger.sln` in Visual Studio.
+Check settings and select your COM port:

 ![VisualStudio_IDE_Settings](./images/VisualStudio_IDE_Settings.png)

 ### Build with Arduino IDE

 Open `RFID_Logger.ino` in the Arduino IDE.
+Check settings and select your COM port:

 ![Arduino_IDE_Settings](./images/Arduino_IDE_Settings.png)